-The Adviser has contractually agreed, through at least June 30, 2020, to waive advisory fees and/or reimburse expenses of all shares to the extent necessary to limit total annual fund operating expenses after fee waiver and/or expense reimbursement (excluding certain items discussed below) of Series I shares to 2.00% and Series II shares to 2.25% of average daily net assets (the "expense limits").
+The Adviser has contractually agreed, through at least June 30, 2022, to waive advisory fees and/or reimburse expenses of all shares to the extent necessary to limit total annual fund operating expenses after fee waiver and/or expense reimbursement (excluding certain items discussed below) of Series I shares to 2.00% and Series II shares to 2.25% of the Fund's average daily net assets (the "expense limits").
 In determining the Adviser's obligation to waive advisory fees and/or reimburse expenses, the following expenses are not taken into account, and could cause the total annual fund operating expenses after fee waiver and/or expense reimbursement to exceed the numbers reflected above: (1) interest; (2) taxes; (3) dividend expense on short sales; (4) extraordinary or non-routine items, including litigation expenses; and (5) expenses that the Fund has incurred but did not actually pay because of an expense offset arrangement.
-Unless Invesco continues the fee waiver agreement, it will terminate on June 30, 2020.
+Unless Invesco continues the fee waiver agreement, it will terminate on June 30, 2022.
 During its term, the fee waiver agreement cannot be terminated or amended to increase the expense limits or reduce the advisory fee waiver without approval of the Board of Trustees.
-The Adviser did not waive fees and/or reimburse expenses during the period under these expense limits.
+The Adviser did not waive fees and/or reimburse expenses during the period under these expense limits

-Further, the Adviser has contractually agreed, through at least June 30, 2021, to waive the advisory fee payable by the Fund in an amount equal to 100% of the net advisory fees the Adviser receives from the affiliated money market funds on investments by the Fund of uninvested cash in such affiliated money market funds.
+Further, the Adviser has contractually agreed, through at least June 30, 2023, to waive the advisory fee payable by the Fund in an amount equal to 100% of the net advisory fees the Adviser receives from the affiliated money market funds on investments by the Fund of uninvested cash (excluding investments of cash collateral from securities lending) in such affiliated money market funds.

-For the six months ended June 30, 2019, the Adviser waived advisory fees of \$11,850.
+For the six months ended June 30, 2021, the Adviser waived advisory fees of \$648.

 The Trust has entered into a master administrative services agreement with Invesco pursuant to which the Fund has agreed to pay Invesco a fee for costs incurred in providing accounting services and fund administrative services to the Fund and to reimburse Invesco for fees paid to insurance companies that have agreed to provide certain administrative services to the Fund.
 These administrative services provided by the insurance companies may include, among other things: maintenance of master accounts with the Fund; tracking, recording and transmitting net purchase and redemption orders for Fund shares; maintaining and preserving records related to the purchase, redemption and other account activity of variable product owners; distributing copies of Fund documents such as prospectuses, proxy materials and periodic reports, to variable product owners, and responding to inquiries from variable product owners about the Fund.
-Pursuant to such agreement, for the six months ended June 30, 2019, Invesco was paid \$65,725 for accounting and fund administrative services and was reimbursed \$626,096 for fees paid to insurance companies.
-Also, Invesco has entered into a sub-administration agreement whereby State Street Bank and Trust Company ("SSB") serves as custodian and fund accountant and provides certain administrative services to the Fund.
+Pursuant to such agreement, for the six months ended June 30, 2021, Invesco was paid \$17,641 for accounting and fund administrative services and was reimbursed \$185,979 for fees paid to insurance companies.
+Invesco has entered into a sub-administration agreement whereby State Street Bank and Trust Company ("SSB") serves as fund accountant and provides certain administrative services to the Fund.
+Pursuant to a custody agreement with the Trust on behalf of the Fund, SSB also serves as the Fund's custodian.